-3.4 Cytotoxicity assay
+3.5 Acute cytotoxicity assay

 Biocompatibility is paramount when developing new materials for drug delivery applications.
 Therefore, it is important to test the cytotoxicity of the NGs and evaluate if the choice of synthetic solvent, and changes in morphology and properties have any impact on how these nanoparticles interact with bioentities.
-For this study, we evaluated the cytotoxicity of the NGs containing up to 10 molar% of A-Pro-OH on the SH-SY5Y human neuroblastoma cell line via an MTT assay, as it is a standard and reproducible cell line55, to evaluate a potential application of the NGs to drug delivery in cellular systems.
-Cells were incubated with 0.1, 0.5 mg/mL (Figure S4, ESI) and 1 mg/mL (Figure 5) of NGs synthesised in DMSO or in water.
+For this study, we evaluated the cytotoxicity of the NGs containing up to 10 molar% of A-Pro-OH on the SH-SY5Y human neuroblastoma cell line via an MTT assay, as it is a standard and reproducible cell line, to evaluate a potential application of the NGs to drug delivery in cellular systems.
+Cells were incubated with 0.1, 0.5 mg/mL (Figure S4, ESI) and 1 mg/mL (Figure 6) of NGs synthesised in DMSO or in water.
 Overall, the data show that all the formulations proved to be non-toxic even at high concentrations, regardless of the A-Pro-OH content or the synthetic solvent used.
 The data suggest that purification steps were effective in both synthetic methods, and that the morphological differences introduced by the different solvents do not play a significant role on the biocompatibility in vitro.
-These data are coherent with reports on other cell lines regarding negatively charged NGs^{27,56}, and pave the way for further studies in vivo.
+These data are coherent with reports on other cell lines regarding negatively charged NGs, and pave the way for further studies in vivo.

-Figure 5.
+Figure 6.
 Cell viability expressed as percentage of medium control for different nanogels containing 0% to 10 molar% A-Pro-OH (vehicle control in orange, DMSO in grey, water in light blue).
 Concentration 1 mg/mL.
-Data are presented as mean ± SD (n=3).
+Data are presented as mean $\pm$ SD (n=3).
+The changes in cell viability are not statistically significant under any of the conditions tested.